sebasgrios/React-Playground/README.md

 # React-Playground
-Repository of miniproject in React
+Repository of miniprojects in React